THIS WEEK’S MOTLEY FOOL UPDATE: As of December 4, 2022:

 Here is a table of the results of the Motley Fool’s picks based on the year of recommendation:

-(NOTE: I am ignoring their 2022 stock picks for this analysis as those picks don’t yet have 12 months of performance.)
+(NOTE: I am ignoring their 2022 stock picks for this analysis as those picks don’t yet have 12 months of performance.
+Note that almost 1/2 of the 2021 picks have been out for less than a year.)

 The 144 Motley Fool stock picks from 2016 thru 2021 have an average return of 171% compared to the SP500 average return of 92%.